NickHeap2/vscode-ant/README.md

 ## Requirements

 For this release the extension requires:
-- You need to point the extension at an existing ant install (using `ant.executable`).
+- Ant version 1.10.7 is now bundled with the extension but you can also point the extension at an existing ant install (using `ant.executable` and `ant.home`).
 - By default your ant build xml file should be in the root directory and be called build.xml but you can conifgure it to look eleswhere.
 - By default any environment variables file should be in the root directory and be called build.env but you can conifgure it to look eleswhere.
 - By default any auto target file should be in the root directory and be called build.auto but you can conifgure it to look eleswhere.